 One of the most enduring legends of King Arthur is the mystical quest for the holy grail.
 Legend suggests that this is a cup used to capture the blood of Jesus Christ.
 Thus to find the cup was entrusted as the most sacred of tasks to the Knights of the Round Table.
 For many, the quest for the Holy grail is an allegory of the inner spiritual quest to discover the inner meaning of life.
 This myth has captivated the interest of people through the ages and has been the subject of many films including, the satirical Monty Python and the Holy Grail.

 King Arthur and Mordred

-Throughout Arthur’s quests he is opposed by Morgan le Fay and Mordred.
-Accounts differ, but the most popular suggest that Morgan le Fay was his half sister and Mordred was his son.
+Throughout Arthur’s quests, he is opposed by Morgan le Fay and Mordred.
+Accounts differ, but the most popular suggests that Morgan le Fay was his half-sister and Mordred was his son.

 Le Morte d’Arthur: King Arthur and the Knights of the Round Table – Thomas Malory

 Famous English people – Famous English men and women.
 From Anne Boleyn and Queen Elizabeth I to Henry VIII and Winston Churchill.
 Includes the great poets – William Shakespeare, William Blake and William Wordsworth.

 Great Briton list – Top 100 famous Britons as voted by a BBC poll.
 Including Winston Churchill, William Shakespeare, Thomas Cromwell and Queen Elizabeth I.

 Royalty – Famous Kings and Queens throughout history.
 Including Henry VIII, Tsar Nicholas II, Queen Victoria and Catherine the Great.